Dog Boots For Pups | Something Fun!!!

 Then you look down at your furry best friend.
 He comes to work with you in the coldest conditions rail, hail and snow but how is it that his little paws don’t freeze?
 2-3 minutes outside and yourself and your toes would feel like they would be ready to fall off, that is if you could even feel them after that long on the freezing ground.

-It may be time to look at getting some boots for your pup too and before you laugh it off and think it’s ridiculous there are actually several benefits for both you and your dog.
+It may be time to look at getting some boots for your pup too!
+Before you laugh it off and think it’s ridiculous there are actually several benefits for both you and your dog.
 However they can take some getting used to!

 For starters, Sitters4Critters, pet sitters of Morrisville, Pa, has also recommended booties for your fur-kids because the outside snow / salt burns the paw pads and makes it extremely uncomfortable for them to go potty.
 How often does your dog run past as soon as you get in the door and you’ve forgotten to wipe the snow, mud and dirt off his feet and he’s trampling it all through the house or even on the clean couch?!

 With dog's boots when you get to the door to take your boots off you simply reach down and takes his off too, quick and easy.

-All the mud and grime stays at the door, no more trying to hold the big guy while you try and wipe and dry his paws as he’s struggling to stand still.
-After the boots are off either leave them at the door with yours to dry or if they’re really dirty give them a quick wipe and they’re clean.
+All the mud and grime stays at the door.
+No more trying to hold the big guy while you try and wipe and dry his paws as he’s struggling to stand still.
+After the boots are off either leave them at the door with yours to dry.
+If they’re really dirty give them a quick wipe and they’re clean.

 Keeping your dogs paws off the cold winter ground is not just for keeping your house clean but it can also have some great benefits for your pup too.

 Here are some indications that it may be time to look for boots for your dog:

-- Your dogs is constanlty lifting it’s paws when walking outside
+- Your dogs is constantly lifting it’s paws when walking outside.

 - They are reluctant to leave the comfort of the house or car to head outside.